-Adam received a B.A. in International Relations from Pomona College, an M.A. in Economics from Claremont Graduate University, and a J.D. from the University of California at Berkeley’s Boalt Hall School of Law.
+Adam received a B.A. in International Relations from Pomona College, an M.A. in Economics from Claremont Graduate University, and a J.D. from the University of California at Berkeley School of Law.
 In 2009, the Los Angeles Daily Journal named Adam one of the top 20 attorneys in California under the age of 40.
 Adam was a Stanton Fellow with the Durfee Foundation in 2014 and 2015.
 When not working, Adam enjoys playing soccer with his wife and two young children.

 Thomas Anderson Senior Staff Attorney Benefits Advocacy

 Thomas Anderson graduated from Thomas Jefferson School of Law in 2013.
 Initially focusing on Corporate Law and Litigation Tired of the corporate law grind, after law school he worked in plaintiff side Personal Injury and discovered his passion for public interest while volunteering his time advocating for victims of domestic violence with the San Diego Volunteer Lawyers Program.
 From 2015 to 2019, Thomas worked for Bay Area Legal Aid – with a focus on Economic Justice (public benefit advocacy) – in a Medical-Legal Partnership with Contra Costa Health Services.
 He currently lives in Los Angeles with his heartmate, Niko.
 He has been working with Inner City Law Center since August 2019 with a focus on Social Security and other public assistance programs.